This is a candid video chronicle of my experience in applying for and obtaining Google Glass.

 After initially seeding the device with developers in 2012, Google opened up applications in February 2013 to the general public for the Google Glass Explorers program via Google+ and Twitter.
 They were looking for 8000 bold, creative people to test and promote the device, as well as experiment with the possibilities that this new wearable technology could offer.
 They asked, “What would you do if you had glass?”

-I applied saying that making video is a big part of my business and lifestyle, and that I would use Glass to educate, entertain and share experiences.
-I created a collage to illustrate this concept, and shared this image with my application.
+I applied to say that making video is a big part of my business and lifestyle and that I would use Glass to educate, entertain and share experiences.
+I created a collage to illustrate this concept and shared this image with my application.

 On March 28 I was passing through Las Vegas, enjoying a meal at Battista’s Hole in the Wall, an Italian restaurant made famous back in the Rat Pack days, when I received a tweet from Google Project Glass, “You’re invited to join our #glassexplorers program.
 Woohoo!”

 On May 23 I received a direct message notification via Twitter that my Glass was ready for purchase – with a link to buy and schedule my pick-up.